Loss of Emotional Safety in Relationships: When Love Is Still There, But “Safe” Stops Being the Default

 - 10 minutes of uninterrupted check-in

-Perceived partner responsiveness is a core driver of intimacy and satisfaction; increasing it is one of the most direct ways to rebuild safety.
+Increasing responsiveness is one of the fastest ways to rebuild safety.

-A relationship doesn’t need zero conflict.
+A relationship does not need zero conflict.
 It needs recovery.

 Mini repair phrases: